5h15h1r/FastAPI-boilerplate/README.md

 6. **Document APIs**: Add docstrings to router functions and include parameter descriptions
 7. **Use Environment Variables**: Store configuration in environment variables
 8. **Follow Naming Conventions**: Use consistent naming patterns across all components
+9. **Global Exception Handling**: Let the global exception handlers manage errors when appropriate
+10. **Use CustomAPIRouter**: Always use CustomAPIRouter for new endpoint groups to ensure consistent URL behavior

+## License

+MIT